Magic for Hybrid Boson-Fermion Systems: A Grassmann Phase-Space Approach: Discussion and Outlook

 Considering time evolution, the dynamics of hybrid magic—its evolution, transport, and possible localization in interacting boson-fermion systems—will represent an important direction.
 Understanding how magic propagates and transforms under hybrid dynamics could shed light on fundamental questions in quantum information and many-body physics~\cite{turkeshi2025magic, tirrito2024anticoncentration, smith2406non, passarelli2024nonstabilizerness}.

 A very interesting application would also be to lattice gauge theories, such as quantum electrodynamics (QED) on the lattice.
 In these models, both bosonic gauge fields and fermionic matter are naturally present, and the interplay of non-stabilizerness with gauge constraints and local symmetries could yield new insights into the computational complexity and simulation of high-energy physics models~\cite{homeier2023realistic,tagliacozzo2013simulation,mathis2020toward}.
 Recent advances in quantum simulation platforms have enabled the study of lattice gauge theories with dynamical matter, opening the door to experimental investigations of resource-theoretic properties in these systems~\cite{homeier2023realistic,tagliacozzo2013simulation}.
+Further recent work on digital quantum simulation of non-Abelian lattice gauge theories, fermion-qudit and qudit-based lattice-gauge processors, hadron dynamics, and systematic links between lattice discretizations and quantum simulation algorithms provides additional context for connecting hybrid resource questions to high-energy simulation efforts~\cite{calajo2024digital,meth2023simulating,farrell2023preparations,farrell2024quantum}.

 We anticipate that the unified hybrid definition proposed in this work will stimulate further research into the structure, dynamics, and applications of magic in a wide variety of hybrid quantum systems.
+Furthermore, since the dressed Wigner functions have already been measured experimentally \cite{Vlastakis2015, wang2016schrodinger}, the hybrid magic could be a measure that bridges between the resource theory of nonstabilizerness based on quantum gates, and the hardness of implementation on real quantum hardware.

-\emph{Note added:} While this work was being completed, we came across \cite{crew2025magic} that follows a similar phase space approach, but from the spin side rather than the fermionic side.
+\emph{Note added:} While this work was being completed, we came across \cite{crew2025magic} that follows a similar phase space approach, for spins rather than fermions, which generalizes the quantity from the SRE rather than from the Wigner function.